Number of tourists from Turkmenistan visiting Turkey increases

 By Rufiz Hafizoglu - Trend:

-The number of tourists from Turkmenistan visiting Turkey amounted to 297,706 people in 2019, which is 17.71 percent more compared to 2018, Trend reports referring to Turkey’s Ministry of Culture and Tourism.
+The number of tourists from Turkmenistan visiting Turkey amounted to 297,706 people in 2019, which is 17.71 percent more compared to 2018, Trend reports referring to Turkey’s Ministry of Culture and Tourism on Feb.
+13.

 The share of Turkmen citizens in the total number of foreigners visiting Turkey in 2019 amounted to 0.66 percent.